 2. Eat Waffles

-Belgium is famous for a whole host of food and drink specialties and fresh, warm waffles with Belgian chocolate is one favourite that is a must-try for any trip to the capital.
-You’ll usually smell the deliciousness before you even see a waffle stand or café so your mouth will be salivating just walking down the street!
+Belgium is famous for a whole host of food and drink specialties, and fresh, warm waffles with Belgian chocolate are one favorite that is a must-try for any trip to the capital.
+You’ll usually smell the deliciousness before seeing a waffle stand or café, so your mouth will be salivating just walking down the street!